We may think we live in a sexually liberal society. In many ways we do.

 Dry masturbation is not ideal.
 Your penis could become desensitized over time, or even develop "rug burn.”
 Fight this effect by using lube when you masturbate.

 No, not lotion.
-Lotion isn't lube.
+The use of lotion isn't lubing.
 It becomes less slick as it rubs into your skin, and scented lotions could cause irritation.

 The best bet is a sexual lubricant, preferably water-based and free of warming agents which can also cause irritation.